amandaguglieri/hackinglife/docs/az-900-preparation.md

 The consumption-based model refers to the way in which organizations only pay for the resources they use.
 The consumption-based model offers the following benefits:

-• No upfront costs
+- No upfront costs
-• No need to purchase or manage infrastructure
+- No need to purchase or manage infrastructure
-• Customer pays for resources only when they are needed
+- Customer pays for resources only when they are needed
-• Customer can stop paying for resources that are no longer needed
+- Customer can stop paying for resources that are no longer needed

 ### Benefits of Cloud Computing

 Cloud computing offers several key advantages over a physical environment:

-• High availability: Cloud-based apps can provide a continuous user experience with virtually no downtime.
+- High availability: Cloud-based apps can provide a continuous user experience with virtually no downtime.
-• Scalability: Apps in the cloud can scale vertically and horizontally.
+- Scalability: Apps in the cloud can scale vertically and horizontally.
 When scaling vertically, compute capacity is added by adding RAM or CPUs to a virtual machine.
 When scaling horizontally, compute capacity is increased by adding instances of resources, such as adding VMs to a configuration.
-• Elasticity: Allows you to configure apps to autoscale so they always have the resources they need.
+- Elasticity: Allows you to configure apps to autoscale so they always have the resources they need.
-• Agility: Deploy and configure cloud-based resources quickly as requirements change.
+- Agility: Deploy and configure cloud-based resources quickly as requirements change.
-• Geo-distribution: Deploy apps to regional datacenters so that customers always have the best performance in their specific region.
+- Geo-distribution: Deploy apps to regional datacenters so that customers always have the best performance in their specific region.
-• Disaster recovery: Cloud-based backup services, data replication, and geo-distribution allow you to deploy apps and know that their data is safe in the event of disaster.
+- Disaster recovery: Cloud-based backup services, data replication, and geo-distribution allow you to deploy apps and know that their data is safe in the event of disaster.

 ### Capital Expenses vs. Operating Expenses

 Organizations have to think about two different types of expenses:

-• Capital Expenditure (CapEx): The spending of money up-front on physical infrastructure.
+- **Capital Expenditure (CapEx)**: The spending of money up-front on physical infrastructure.
 These expenses are deducted over time.
-• Operational Expenditure (OpEx): The spending of money on services or products now and being billed for them now.
+- **Operational Expenditure (OpEx)**: The spending of money on services or products now and being billed for them now.
 These expenses are deducted in the same year they are incurred.
 Most cloud services are considered OpEx.

 ### The Cloud Computing stack